10 steps to fewer sugar cravings

 10. Forgive yourself

 Sugar addiction is not a character defect.
 It’s often due to biology, imprinting, long ingrained habits, our environment and a whole host of other factors – many of which are not in our control.
 Can you find forgiveness for yourself?
-Can you see that it’s not your fault?
-That it may not be something you could’ve prevented?
+Can you see the bigger picture?

 When we release the blame – and most of us blame ourselves, and terribly so – we find we can also release the sugar.
 It creates a spaciousness where we can act differently, where we can respond to sugar in a different way and let go of its hold on us.
-Forgiveness and compassion are the only way I found peace with sugar.
-It’s the only way I found that I could stay sugar free long term.
+Forgiveness and compassion are the only way I found peace with sugar and found the courage to change my relationship with it.